vijaysharm/ehyo-android/README.md

 +++ Current model will think its a context
 ++ Fails for certain types (e.g. tasks)

-+ There's a bug with the diff:
++ There's a bug displaying the diff:
 ++ the line below the added line is incorrect, it shows the line after that.

++ Displays the following when commands are run
+++ Manifest for source set: [app:SourceSetType [type=debug]] is null!!!!

 ##Tasks
-+ Show user formatted error when the name given in plugin is not found
 + Show better version information
 ++ Better option description for usage
 + Have the PatchApplier not modify the formatting of the XML file